smartcontractkit/documentation/docs/Using Randomness/using-chainlink-vrf.md

 > 👍 Requirements
 >
-> This tutorial assumes that you have basic knowledge about Ethereum and writing and deploying smart contracts.
-If you are new to smart contract development, start with [The Basics: Data Feeds](../beginners-tutorial/) tutorial before starting this tutorial.
+> This guide assumes that you have basic knowledge about writing and deploying smart contracts.
+If you are new to smart contract development, read the [Getting Started Guide](/getting-started/) before you start this guide.

 <p>
   https://www.youtube.com/watch?v=JqZWariqh5s